pnp/powerplatform-prompts/prompts/copilot-studio/company-website-copilot/README.md

 ## Description

-This Copilot Studio prompt helps you create a copilot for a company website.
+The Copilot Studio prompts below help you create a copilot for a company website.

 ## Prompts